HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.environments.md

 ### Environment variable definitions file

 An environment variable definitions file is a simple text file containing key-value pairs in the form of `environment_variable=value`, with `#` used for comments.
 Multiline values aren't supported, but values can refer to any other environment variable that's already defined in the system or earlier in the file.
-For more information, see [[vs.1.7.#variable-substitution]].
+For more information, see [variable-substitution](#variable-substitution).
 Environment variable definitions files can be used for scenarios such as debugging and tool execution (including linters, formatters, IntelliSense, and testing tools), but aren't applied to the terminal.

 By default, the Python extension looks for and loads a file named `.env` in the current workspace folder, then applies those definitions.
 The file is identified by the default entry `"python.envFile": "${workspaceFolder}/.env"` in your user settings (see [[vs.1.7.docs.python.settings-reference.md#general-python-settings]]).
 You can change the `python.envFile` setting at any time to use a different definitions file.